Timeline: Breaking down what we've learned in Indianapolis mass shooting at FedEx facility

 8:55 a.m. - 13News has learned that the White House is in contact with the mayor's office and President Biden will be briefed on the mass shooting.

-7:47 a.m. - Senator Mike Braun and Senator Todd Young release statements after learning of the mass shooting.
+7:47 a.m. - Senator Mike Braun and Senator Todd Young released statements after learning of the mass shooting.

 7:36 a.m. - People are slowly started to get word about their family members.
 Some rejoicing and embracing loved ones.